Neshanthj/day-22-react-card-price/README.md

 how to open react project file command
 - npm create vite@latest file-name -- --template react
-after created file - npm install
+-after created file - npm install
 About Application
-Shopping card Application created using "React + Vite" App.jsx File includes 1 main components
+-Shopping card Application created using "React + Vite" -App.jsx File includes 1 main components
 Card
 - contains
  - Card component in React.
 It displays price, period, and features of a product.
 The features are shown as a list with either checkmarks or crosses based on their enable/disable status.
 The component also includes a button at the bottom.
 The Card component receives details as a prop and structures the information accordingly.